julzaza/wildwitchherbs/_posts/2026-01-21-most-powerful-herbs-witchcraft.md

 - Spoken charms or ritual preparation
 - Use against both physical and unseen harm

-These collections were not recipes — they were **ritual alliances**.
+These collections were not recipes, they were **ritual alliances**.

 If you already work with the Nine Herbs Charm, this post serves as its **conceptual companion**, not a replacement.